awsdocs/aws-doc-sdk-examples/applications/photo-asset-manager/SPECIFICATION.md

 ### ⚙️ Amazon Cognito

-A Amazon Cognito user pool is created via the AWS CDK, using the email address provided during deployment.
+An Amazon Cognito user pool is created via the AWS CDK, using the email address provided during deployment.
 A temporary password will be sent to that email address.

 ### ⚙️ S3 buckets

 PAM uses two buckets. `{NAME}-pam-pambucketsstorage-bucket{RANDOM}` (the Storage Bucket) and `{NAME}-pam-pambucketsworking-bucket{RANDOM}` (the Working Bucket) provide the long-term Amazon S3 Intelligent-Tiering storage and ephemeral manifest and zip download storage, respectively.
 The AWS CDK lowercases both `{NAME}` and `{RANDOM}` to create a valid bucket name.

-The Storage Bucket has a notification configuration when objects are PUT to call the DetectLabels Lambda.
+The Storage Bucket has a notification configuration when objects are PUT to call the `DetectLabels` Lambda.
 The Working Bucket has a lifecycle configuration to delete objects after 24 hours.

 | Bucket                                        | Policies                    | Use                                                                                |
 | --------------------------------------------- | --------------------------- | ---------------------------------------------------------------------------------- |